 Attack on King's Landing

-The city itself was defended by some 5,700 gold cloaks (300 having been sent to escort Littlefinger in his attempt to recruit the Tyrells), leavened with 800 mercenaries and 300 knights, squires, and men-at-arms from the court and the surrounding region.
-As acting Hand of the King, command of the defense was taken by Tyrion Lannister.
+The city itself is defended by some five thousand seven hundred gold cloaks,[N 6] leavened with eight hundred mercenaries and three hundred knights, squires, and men-at-arms from the court and the surrounding crownlands.
+As acting Hand of the King, command of the defense is taken by Tyrion Lannister.

-- Ser Loras Tyrell, a place in the Kingsguard, replacing Ser Mandon Moore.
+- Ser Loras Tyrell is given a place in the Kingsguard, replacing Ser Mandon Moore.

 - Ser Philip Foote, the lands, rights and incomes of House Caron, including Lordship of Nightsong as Lord Foote, for slaying Lord Bryce Caron.

-- Lothor Brune, raised to knighthood and granted land and keep at the Riverlands for the capture of Ser Jon Fossoway and the slaying of Ser Bryan and Ser Edwyd Fossoway after fighting past half a hundred Fossoway men-at-arms.
+- Lothor Brune, raised to knighthood and granted land and keep in the riverlands for the capture of Ser Jon Fossoway and the slaying of Ser Bryan and Ser Edwyd Fossoway after fighting past half a hundred Fossoway men-at-arms.

 - Josmyn Peckledon, a sword and suit of plate and a warhorse of the royal stables as well as a knighthood when coming of age, for killing two knights, wounding a third and capturing two more.

 - Goodman Willit, a Swyft man-at-arms who saved his master Harys Swyft from beneath his dying horse and a dozen attackers.
 Granted a spear with a silver-banded haft, a hauberk of new-forged ringmail and a full helm with visor.
 His elder son taken as a squire and his younger one as page at Casterly Rock.

 - Wisdom Hallyne, raised to lordship, albeit without lands or castle.